İsmail Nezir: Biography

 Nezir ended his 2022 season by competing at the Islamic Solidarity Games in Konya, where he was disqualified, and he then did not advance past the semi-finals of the hurdles (49.75 seconds) or the relay (3:06.68) at the 2022 European Athletics Championships.

 In 2023, Nezir competed in the 4 × 400 m relay at the 2023 European Athletics Indoor Championships and finished sixth in a new national record of 3:09.41.
 In June, he won the B final of the First League of the European Team Championships in 48.84 seconds, securing the bronze medal overall behind Alessandro Sibilio and Rasmus Mägi.
 He then won the 2023 European Athletics U23 Championships with a time of 49.19, and he earned the silver relay medal in 3:03.04 behind only Italy.
 In August, he won another silver medal at the World University Games in 48.72 seconds behind Peng Ming-yang, also winning the relay in 3:03.46.
 Nezir secured his first global championships berth at the 2023 World Athletics Championships, where he eliminated from the hurdles in the first round with a time of 49.92 seconds.

 In 2022, Nezir became the Turkish champion in the 400 metres as well as over 400 metres hurdles.
 He was also the 2022 Turkish Indoor Athletics Championships champion.

+In 2026, at the 2026 European Athletics Championships, in the 400-metres hurdles, he set his personal season best with a time of 48.16 in the semifinals and advanced to the final.
+In the final, he finished third with a time of 48.26 and earned the bronze medal.